garazdawi/erlang.github.io/_posts/2020-10-27-a-closer-look-at-the-interpreter.md

 always do the same thing with the same input and that they only affect BEAM, either through changing the control flow or writing a result to a register.
-This makes the instructions very easy to read and reason about in isolation, so for the sake of brevity we we'll only have a look at one of them:
+This makes the instructions very easy to read and reason about in isolation, so for the sake of brevity we'll only have a look at one of them:

 ```c++
 is_nonempty_list(Label, Src) {